theguylex/theguylex/README.md

 - 💡 Fun fact: Lorem ipsum dolor sit amet
 - 👀 I’m interested in HTML, CSS, JavaScript, React and Vue.
 - 🌱 I’m currently learning JavaScript, ReactJs and VueJs.
-- 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
+- 😊 I’m looking for help with open source projects, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer, Frontend Engineer (Intern or Junior level).
 - 📫 How to reach me: You can contact me by emailing mailtoalexekpendu001@gmail.com